jkirk/jkirk.github.io/content/posts/20230915-debian-calamares-installation-journal.md

 ![](Screenshot_20230927_234659.png "Partitions - Manual partition V")

-So, this also did not work.
+So, this did not work.

 ## Calamares installer for Debian 12 (bookworm) - Command Line Partitioning

-Before running the installer I decided to manually partition the disk with the good old command line tools.
+As the installer was unable to partition the system to my requirements, I decided to partition the hard drive manually using good old command line tools before running the installer.

 I first resized the NTFS partition: